mab253/dataviz_fall23/final.md

   - Presentation (15%)
   - Report + Documentation (30%)
   - Final Visualization(s) (50%)

+## 📄 writings: methodology and report

+For the methodology section:
+- Edit the default `README.md` (md=Markdown) file in the final Glitch project to create a "Methodology" portion of your project
+- Markdown is a language like HTML - you can pick up some pointers [here!](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- Write, in paragraph form, an overview of your domain and dataset; some background on what you know about the origin of the data; any data transformation/processing that your group did on the dataset; and an introduction to your audience on how to "read" and "use" the visualization.
+- You can check out the [Ukko wind map](https://project-ukko.net/more-info.html) or the [Unlock NYC](https://weunlock.nyc/data/soi-map/) "About this Map" sections as examples.
+Think of this as front-end, public-facing information - what do you want your users to know?
+What do you need them to know about your process?

+For the report: (1000-1200 words)
+- Include the following sections:
+    - Abstract: 1 paragraph summary.
+What are your key questions, key outputs and design choices, and key findings from creating your visualization?
+    - Data domain background (feel free to repeat language from your Methodology)
+    - Project process - tell the "story" of your group's work, explaining key design decisions.
+Why does your visualization look and behave the way it does?
+Who is your audience and what have you made for them?
+    - Limitations + extensions - how would your group improve or extend the project, given more time and resources?
+What questions remain?
+    - 1 static image embedded in the report (an export or a screenshot of your final viz)
+    - Save this as a PDF and include it as an attachment in your final upload.

 ## ✉️ submit your work
   - Earlier deadlines: